Visual-Semantic Graph Attention Networks for Human-Object Interaction Detection: VISUAL-SEMANTIC GRAPH ATTENTION NETWORK

-where, $f_{attn}$ is an computationally efficient attention function that weighs the importance of node $v_j$ to node $v_i$ and can be implemented through the self-attention neural-net mechanism of \cite{Vaswani2017AttentionNeed,velivckovic2017graph}.
-Its parameters are jointly learned with the target task during back propagation without additional supervision.

-Once $\mathbf{z}_{v_i}$ is computed, then an update mechanism is used to update the output feature $\tilde{ \mathbf{h} }_{v_i}$.
-Specifics about the update will be given for the visual and semantic graphs separately in the subsequent sections.

-\subsubsection{Visual Graph Attention Network.}
+\subsubsection{Visual Graph Attention Network}

-The visual graph instantiates a node $v_i$ from the latent features $\mathbf{h}_v$ of each of detected objects.
-Then, edge $e_{ij}$ is constructed from the spatial features $\mathbf{s}_{ij}$ from Sec. \ref{subsec:relatedFeatures}.
-We use an edge function $f_{edge}(\cdot)$ to integrate the features on the edge along with its two connected nodes according to:
+The visual graph is constructed with visual features and instance spatial features illustrated in Sec. \ref{subsec:relatedFeatures}.
+We first use an edge function $f_{edge}(\cdot)$ to \textit{encode the relation features between two connected nodes}:

-where, $ \mathbf{h}_{e_{ij}}$ are the derived latent features for $e_{ij}$, with $v_j \in \NC_i$.
-We then apply the the attention mechanism of Eqtn. \ref{eqtn:softmax} to calculate the distributions of soft weights on each edge and after which we apply a custom weighted sum: